 You will be using SSH to connect to your private server.
-The server hostname is plague.ocf.berkeley.edu.
+The server hostname is decal.ocf.berkeley.edu.
 Please login as root using the following command:

+'''

-ssh -p 1XX22 root@plague.ocf.berkeley.edu
+ssh -p 3XX22 root@decal.ocf.berkeley.edu

+'''

 where XX is your group number.
 The root password should have been given to all group members in-class.
 You will want to change the root password after it has been given to you, but be sure all your group members know it.